Scille/parsec-cloud/docs/userguide/revoke_user.rst

 .. note::

-    There is no way to revoke a single device instead of the entire user.
+    It is not possible to revoke a single device, only the entire user can be revoked.
-    This is intended given the compromised device has the knowledge of some cryptographic secrets shared among all the user's devices.
+    This is intended because the compromised device has the knowledge of some cryptographic secrets shared among all user's devices.

 Revocation